gavinr/csv-to-geojson/readme.md

 CSV To GeoJSON
 ================

 Need to convert some CSV points to GeoJSON?
-This is a simple project that helps you do that.
-It converts a CSV with latitude/longitude into GeoJSON Points.
+This is a simple project that helps you do that: it converts a CSV with latitude/longitude columns into GeoJSON Points.
 The remaining columns become the point properties.

 Example/Production site: http://csv.togeojson.com/